eiz/SynchronousAudioRouter/README.md

 ## HOWTO

 Once you've installed SAR, nothing will immediately happen.
-To configure it, first start your DAW and open its audio configuration settings.
+To configure it, first start your DAW (for beta: as admin!) and open its audio configuration settings.
 Select the Synchronous Audio Router ASIO driver and open the ASIO configuration dialog.
 Under Hardware Interface, select the ASIO driver for your physical audio device.

 You can add an unlimited number of Windows audio endpoints from the SAR configuration dialog.
 "Playback" endpoints will allow Windows applications